PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   surfaces a triangle-with-two-PKs pattern that the existing rewrite cannot handle.*

-- **Self-joins without PK or constant rescue.**  Symmetric closure `R(x, y), R(y, x)`, path-of-length-2 `R(x, y), R(y, z)`, and similar shapes remain hard.
-Neither the PK-unification pass nor the disjoint-constant certification fires: there is no key whose columns are equated pairwise, and the constant predicates either don't exist or aren't pairwise disjoint.
-(These shapes all carry an inversion, hence are not even in `UCQ(OBDD)`; the inversion-free self-joins (consistent unification, e.g.
-  `S(x,y),A(x,y),S(x,z),B(x,z)`) are the easier subset already handled by the implemented inversion-free path, see *Inversion-free `UCQ(OBDD)` extensions* in Tier 2.)
-Resolving the read-once question for these shapes requires either Monet-style intensional dDNNF construction (see the rejected-alternative record in the *Möbius* entry above) or proper handling of the full Dalvi & Suciu 2012 JACM dichotomy for UCQs (which subsumes self-joins implicitly via the lattice-of-valuations criterion).  *Deferred: both directions are larger projects than the FD-aware extensions combined, and the workloads where the symmetric-closure / path shapes show up tend to be recursive-query territory that ProvSQL's CQ-only rewriter already excludes.*
+- **Self-joins without PK or constant rescue: linear route only.**
+  The read-once rewriter handles a self-join only when the PK-unification pass or the disjoint-constant certification fires;
+  the inversion-free path handles the consistently-unifying ones (`S(x,y),A(x,y),S(x,z),B(x,z)`).
+Every *other* safe self-join is already computed exactly by the Möbius route (`src/mobius_evaluate.cpp`), which runs the Dalvi & Suciu 2012 JACM recursion with its ranking and shattering normalisations and takes `q_J = R(x₁),S(x₁,y₁),T(x₂),S(x₂,y₂)` through the Möbius step (`test/sql/mobius_selfjoin.sql`).
+So for tuple-independent inputs there is no safe self-join without an exact PTIME route; what the linear rewriter lacks is a constant-factor matter (the Möbius route is `O(|D|^e)`), and the shapes that decline everywhere, symmetric closure `R(x,y),R(y,x)` and the two-hop `R(x,y),R(y,z)`, carry an inversion and are `#P`-hard, so no exact route can take them.
+The route's TID restriction (bare `gate_input` fact tokens) is the dichotomy's own setting, not a gap: the BID results (Dalvi & Suciu, VLDB J. 2007) cover self-join-free CQs through safe plans, which is what the read-once rewriter already does for BID inputs, and no dichotomy for UCQs or self-joins over BID exists to implement.
+The one residual is that a safe self-join the rewriter could express read-once with a per-atom decision order (the FD / per-branch builder of Tier 2) would gain the linear path.  *Deferred; no workload has asked.*

 - **Soft keys.**  Functional dependencies that hold probabilistically rather than absolutely, per Jha, Rastogi & Suciu (PODS 2008).
 Separate